kaushalmeena/neat-koopa-paratroopa/README.md

-# Koopa Paratroopa Neuroevolution
+# NEAT Koopa Paratroopa

-A flappy bird like game, that plays and learns itself using neuroevolution algorithms.
+A flappy bird like game, that plays and learns itself using NeuroEvolution of Augmenting Topologies (NEAT) algorithm.

-Live version is deployed at [https://koopa-paratroopa-neuroevolution.netlify.app/](https://koopa-paratroopa-neuroevolution.netlify.app/)
+Live version is deployed at [https://neat-koopa-paratroopa.netlify.app/](https://neat-koopa-paratroopa.netlify.app/)

 ## Requirements